spardza/projectTest/README.md

 --- TO BEGIN WITH ---
 Go to github.com and create a new repository.
 Then copy the URL to the repository before proceeding with 'git clone ...'

+If you get stuck in a commit (happens if you forgot -m), then do this: press ESC, then type in ':wq'

 --- GO TO THE FOLDER YOU WANT THE REPOSITORY TO BE IN --- In my case, it would be under Documents\Git.
 Using git bash, navigate to folder using $ cd Documents/Git